Jakilutra/Lutra-s-Pokemon-Online-Supplements/README.txt

 To create a rules command, type /writemsgcmd rules*html into the main chat on the server.
 Copy the content of rules.html and replace html with the paste in order to write the default server rules.

-If you host your server folder on a web server with PHP, you can just place tiers.html and tiersinfo.php in your server folder and link to tiers.html to provide easy-to-read tier information to your users
+If you host your server folder on a web server with PHP, you can just place tiers.html and tiersinfo.php in your server folder and link to tiers.html to provide easy-to-read tier information to your users.